Is Your Broker Truly Regulated?

 Culture and Conduct

-It is now generally accepted that one of the leading causes of the GFC was that the culture and conduct at some financial institutions were poor.
+It is now generally accepted that one of the leading causes of the GFC was that the culture and conduct at some financial institutions was poor.
 Some of these financial institutions the focus was not on the client or customer or even the shareholder but rather the big bonuses that the staff got.
 Some of the staff put their own interests first before that of the client or customer.
 This too happened in some of the brokers.
 However, in recent years there has been a massive emphasis from regulators around the world to improve the culture and conduct of financial institutions.

 Licenced brokers, such as Rockfort Markets, are required to have a culture that puts the interests of the client in the centre.
 This is lead by the “tone at the top”.
 That is why the FMA puts a large emphasis on the senior management of a broker.
 If the senior management of a broker does not set a good “tone” then this will filter down to all levels of staff.
 For brokers that are only on the FSPR no regulator checks the culture and conduct, a police check is done in New Zealand but if the directors and managers are overseas there is no oversight.
 Who knows the interests of an unlicensed broker?